fortran-gaming/blocktran/README.md

 -   user-configurable playfield size
 -   Logs pieces played to `tetran.log` so you can recreate memorable games.
 -   uniform random game piece generation.
--   clean, modern Fortran 2008 syntax
+-   clean, modern Fortran 2008 syntax, well structured using Fortran 2008 `submodule`
 -   Ncurses used for display, called directly from Fortran code.

 ## Prereq

 Tetran works on Mac, Linux, Cygwin and Windows Subsystem for Linux.
-Any modern Fortran compiler (including Flang with CMake &ge; 3.10) should work.
+Any modern Fortran compiler and CMake &ge; 3.12 should work.

-Note: Gfortran 8.1 has a bug with Ncurses that yields immediate segfaults, on Linux and Mac.
-Any other version of Gfortran from 4.8 onward workds.
+If using Gfortran, Gfortran &ge; 6 required.

 -   Linux / WSL: `apt install gfortran libncurses-dev`
 -   Mac: `brew install gcc ncurses`